osmo-trx support bladerf

 significant changes to code / architecture / protocols required.

-#5 Updated by roox over 1 year ago
+#5 Updated by roox almost 3 years ago

 - File yate-with-yatebts-debug-cli.txt yate-with-yatebts-debug-cli.txt added